nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `add_task d/Buy cookie cutter d/2022-12-22`
 * `add_t d/Buy a card d/2023-12-23 s/D`

+### Adding tags to a supplier: `tag_supplier` / `tag_s`

+Add tags to an existing supplier entry

+Syntax: `tag_supplier INDEX t/TAG`

+* Tags the supplier at the specified `INDEX`.
+* The index refers to the number shown in the suppliers list displayed.
+* The index **must be a positive integer** 1, 2, 3, …​
+* More than one tag can be given, but at least one tag must be given

+Examples:
+`tag_supplier 1 t/Supplies Sugar t/100kg per order` adds the tags `Supplies Sugar` and `100kg per order` onto of the existing tags for the 1st supplier.
+`tag_s 4 t/Minimum 10kg per order` adds the tag `Minimum 10kg per order` onto of the existing tags of the 4th supplier.

+### Editing a supplier: `edit_supplier` / `edit_s`

+Edit an existing supplier’s information.

+Syntax: `edit_supplier INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

+* Edits the supplier at the specified `INDEX`.
+* The index refers to the number shown in the suppliers list displayed.
+* The index **must be a positive integer** 1, 2, 3, …​
+* User is required to key in at least one of the optional fields.
+* Existing values will be replaced with the new values given.
+* When editing tags, the existing tags of the supplier will be removed and replaced with the given tag (editing of tags is not accumulative).
+* Typing `t/` without any input will remove all the existing tags.

+Examples:
+`edit_supplier 1 n/Johnny p/90138482 t/` edits the 1st supplier's name to `Johnny`, phone number to `90138482` and removed all of its tags.
+`edit_s 3 t/Supplies Flour e/mark@example.com` replaced the 3rd supplier's tags to `Supplies Flour` and edited its email to `mark@example.com`

 ### Editing an order : `edit_order / edit_o`

 Edits an order that is present in the order list.